Solar Panels for Farms & Agricultural Buildings

 | Mixed Farm | 100,000–250,000 kWh | 40–100kWp | £10,800–£27,000 | £23k–£71k |

 * Annual saving at 30p/kWh with 75% self-consumption.
-Post-FETF cost assumes maximum 25% grant received.
+Post-grant cost assumes a 25% capital grant received (IFP in England, or national equivalent).

 Class R Permitted Development for Farm Solar